NIVANorge/Mobius/Applications/IncaN/README.md

 The Mobius version of INCA-N is different from earlier versions in that it is integrated with the PERSiST hydrology model (Futter et. al. 2014)
 A description of the PERSiST hydrology model can be found here: [PERSiST paper](https://pdfs.semanticscholar.org/2e46/db20c4f6dfa1bcdb45f071ce784cc5a6a873.pdf)

+The version numbers found in this repository refer to the number of the Mobius version of the model only, and is not compatible with earlier version numbers.

 ## Other small differences in Mobius INCA-N:
 - Wet depositions are currently not spread out with precipitation, but is instead delivered as a constant daily dose (or following an input timeseries if that is provided)
 - Changing land cover is not implemented until we find a way to do it that preserves stored quantities (but there may be workarounds.
 Take contact if you need this).